delvedor/find-my-way/README.md

 ```

 <a name="find"></a>
-#### find(method, path [, version])
+#### find(method, path, constraints)
 Return (if present) the route registered in *method:path*.<br>
 The path must be sanitized, all the parameters and wildcards are decoded automatically.<br/>
 The derived routing constraints must also be passed, like the host for the request, or optionally the version for the route to be matched.
-In case of the default versioning strategy it should be conform to the [semver](https://semver.org/) specification.
+If the router is using the default versioning strategy, the version value should be conform to the [semver](https://semver.org/) specification.
+If you want to use the existing constraint strategies to derive the constraint values from an incoming request, use `lookup` instead of `find`.

 ```js
 router.find('GET', '/example', { host: 'fastify.io' })
 // => { handler: Function, params: Object, store: Object}